Gulab Jamun Cake Recipe: A Sweet Fusion of Tradition and Modern Indulgence

 3. Cream the Butter and Sugar

-4. Add Wet Ingredients
+4. Add the Wet Ingredients

-5. Combine Wet and Dry Ingredients
+5. Combine Wet and Dry

-6. Bake the Cake
+6. Bake

-Making the Gulab Jamun Syrup
+Making the Sugar Syrup

 Assembling the Gulab Jamun Cake